-Affordable housing providers within the city all operate planned and reactive maintenance programmes to maintain properties remain in a decent condition.
+Affordable housing providers within the city all operate planned and reactive maintenance programmes to keep properties in a decent condition.

 We have a well-established "Stay Warm Stay Well" (SWSW) programme that delivers practical solutions to vulnerable people affected by fuel poverty.
 The programme is delivered through a network of third sector partners.